 One area homeowners forget is ongoing maintenance.
 When you rent a home the stove breaks you call the landlord, the roof leaks you call the landlord, the furnace isn’t working you call the landlord.
 The landlord fixes the problem.

 As an owner those ongoing maintenance issues become yours.
-So on top of the mortgage you will have to plan a a couple of $100 a month that goes to emergency maintenance or long term maintenance.
+So on top of the mortgage, you will have to plan a couple of $100 a month that goes to emergency maintenance or long-term maintenance.
 It is an extra expense some home buyers forget.

 Final Thought On Making the Decision to Buy Your First Home